PatrikLukac/WinData/SimpleGameExampleInterfaces/Docs/README.md

 * The same holds for symbols
-* If you imagine game that has symbols with multipliers, wild and expanding symbols, freespins, wheel of fortune and multiple other features, it's getting interesting
+* If you imagine game that has symbols with multipliers, wild and expanding symbols, freespins, bigwin, wheel of fortune and multiple other features, it's getting interesting